rubik/pyg/docs/features.rst

     * Pyg supports Python Eggs installation, while Pip doesn't.
     * A better uninstallation of packages (Pip cannot install packages installed with ``python setup.py install``).

-But Pyg is not yet tested under virtualenv, unlike Pip.
+In addition to that, Pyg is completely useable under vitualenvs.

 Uninstall